RobCameron3/Used_Car_Price_Prediction/README.md

 - Log transformation significantly improved model fit
 - Achieved **R² ≈ 0.85** with **MAPE ≈ 15%**

+## 📊 How Visuals Supported Business Impact

+Over 30 graphs were generated to support insight discovery and business decisions:

+- **Heatmaps & scatterplots:** Identified key predictors like engine size and horsepower that positively impact price (used to optimize ARPU and CLTV).
+- **Boxplots & distribution charts:** Detected outliers and skewness, helping clean data for more reliable pricing predictions (improves ROI and reduces CAC).
+- **VIF bar graphs:** Diagnosed multicollinearity to remove noisy features, sharpening the model’s focus (supports better CAC targeting).
+- **Residual plots & k-fold visuals:** Validated model accuracy and fairness, essential to lowering Churn Rate and sustaining MRR.

+These visuals translated complex data into business-friendly insights, helping stakeholders build confidence in the model and pricing strategy.

 ## 🧠 Takeaways

 - Enables dynamic vehicle valuation based on input features